georgelza/financial_txn_flow_using_graphDB/nodes/README.md

 - 6.countries_*.cypher
 - 7.mobile_device.cypher
 - 8.landline_number.cypher
+- 9.address.cypher
 - -> Next execute the edges/* then return here.
-- 9.address.cypher
+This will create our primary wire framework of all parties and basic relationships.
 - 10.txnEvents.cypher